This is a brief introduction to the SQL server management studio.

 How to create a table in SQL Server Management Studio?

-Now let us see how to create a table in SQL Server Management Studio step by step.
+Now let us see how to create a table in SQL Server Management Studio with practical example.

 Let us consider “Study with Demo” as our sample database for table creation in SQL Server Management Studio